app-sastotickets/ios-uat/README.md

 SDK will handle the 1.
 Flight Search, 2.
 Availability & 3.
 Reservation part and the 4.

 Payment and 5.
-Issue Ticket should be implemented at the IME's end.
+Issue Ticket should be implemented at your end.

 After the completion of 3.
 Reservation SDK will provide a callback with necessary payload required to call 5.
 Issue Ticket API